27 November 2025

-Written by: Dora Psoma & Grigoria Simouli
+Written by: Dora Psoma & Grigoria Simouli, IDEA

 On 8th July 2024, IDEA training, one of the ᴇNᴀBʟS project partners, hosted an awareness event at their headquarters in Thessaloniki, Greece, focusing on the ᴇNᴀBʟS project and the local Media’s role in Sustainability Projects through the Nature-Based Solutions (NBS) concept.